PrismJS/prism/ROADMAP.md

 For more information see #2715, #2880, and #2736.

+## Browser support

+With our move to ESM, we are also upgrading the whole code base to use ES6.
+Browsers and JavaScript runtimes that do not support ES6, will not be supported by Prism v2.

+This means that IE11 and NodeJS 10 will no longer be supported.

+For more information see #1578 and #2457.

 ## Public API

 We also plan a few other changes to the public API.